 Find out more about us >

 Stronger Connections is our mental well-being peer support strand (with funding kindly provided by North Berwick Trust).
-Further partnership activities, to help meet the needs of folk whose mental well-being has been under strain, will launch soon.
+We have created these partnerships to help meet the needs of folk whose mental well-being has been under strain.
 We have found evidence that the Covid years have sharpened many people’s struggles with mild to moderate depression, anxiety, stress, bereavement, the challenges of parenting – or with trying to recover from difficult episodes of these kinds.
-Funding has extended our staff hours in recognition of the greater time needed to support our existing members and volunteers, but also allows us to bring about new local peer support groups that help with these, so please stay tuned for news of these.
+Funding has extended our staff hours in recognition of the greater time needed to support our existing members and volunteers, but also allowed us to bring about new local peer support groups that help with these, so please let us know if you’d like to find out more or get involved.

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons